melebrett/MSDS-Capstone/README.md

 Documentation can be found in the ./docs directory.

+The ./data directory contains a few one-off files.
+TOUR championship payouts were not available on pgatour.com, where the rest of earnings were scraped, so they were ingested using this file.
+The other files were used to correct mappings and birthdates.

 Each directory contains /dev folders that contain miscellaneous scripts used during development of the project.
 These can be ignored.